top of page

 Fernanda Matsuoka

-Each summer, Amsterdam becomes a city transformed—not by the arrival of tourists or tulips, but by a deeper kind of visibility.
-Pride Week is when the city opens its arms and its streets to a spectrum of identities, expressions, and stories—many hard-won, others still unfolding.
-The boats may carry DJs and drag queens, but they also carry history, protest, and presence.
+Each summer, Amsterdam becomes a city transformed — not by the arrival of tourists or tulips, but by a deeper kind of visibility.
+Pride in Amsterdam is when the city opens its arms and its streets to a spectrum of identities, expressions, and stories — many hard-won, others still unfolding.
+The boats carry DJs and drag queens, but they also carry history, protest, and presence.

 AMSTERDAM Pride WEEK, in a NUTSHELL